 Are you using an adapted figure or table?

 An adapted figure or table is one that looks similar to a figure or table that has been previously published but has been changed slightly.
 To use an adapted figure or table in your manuscript, you must also obtain permission from the copyright owner (usually the original publisher) and provide attribution to the source that published the original figure or table.
 This must be done even if you created the original figure or table from which the new one has been adapted.

 When you consider what figures and tables you would like to include with your manuscript, using an original figure is always the easiest, and many publishers require original figures for most article types.
 However, there may be data in a figure or table that has already been published that are essential to the discussion in the manuscript you’re preparing.
-If this happens, and if the publisher allows the use of already published material, you have the option of using a reproduced, adapted, or derived version of the original figure or table and should consider which of these three types would work best for what you are communicating.
+If this happens, and if the publisher allows the use of already published material, you have the option of using a reproduced or adapted version of the original figure or table and should consider which of these three types would work best for what you are communicating.
 If you decide to use already published material in a reproduced or adapted figure or table, it will be necessary to obtain the appropriate permissions and provide the correct attribution in the legend.
-If you use already published material in a derived figure or table, it is necessary for you to give the appropriate attribution in the legend.